Apache Kafka - K8s

 We strongly recommend to also retrieve the full set of logs with juju debug-log, to extract insights on why the upgrade failed.

-Kafka and Zookeeper combined upgrades
+Kafka and ZooKeeper combined upgrades

-Although the following guide will focus on upgrading Kafka, the same process can also be applied to Zookeeper, should you need to upgrade this component as well.
-If Kafka and Zookeeper charms need both to be upgraded, we recommend you to start the upgrade from the Zookeeper cluster.
+Although the following guide will focus on upgrading Kafka, the same process can also be applied to ZooKeeper, should you need to upgrade this component as well.
+If Kafka and ZooKeeper charms need both to be upgraded, we recommend you to start the upgrade from the ZooKeeper cluster.
 As outlined above, the two upgrades should NEVER be done concurrently.

 Help improve this document in the forum (guidelines).
-Last updated 2 months ago.
+Last updated 3 months ago.